Mann-Whitney U test

 One-sided alternative hypothesis tests probability of xi is greater than yj and vice versa.

-We can also state the two-sided hypothesis in terms of median as
+We can also state the two-sided hypothesis in terms of median as (when two groups have same shape of distribution)

 Null hypothesis: Two groups have equal median